Home - MEDACHS - DURATI - Dates - Venue - Practical informations - Accommodations - Authors - Sponsors - Program - Registration - Committees

 • Study of the available tools of measurements to evaluate the state of degradation of materials in laboratory and in situ.

-• Evaluation of the state of structure in place (steel bridge and concrete reinforced bridge, stone monument, timber structure, wharfs, wharfs on piles): measure using tools of NDT, modelling of the structure.
+• Evaluation of the state of structure in place (steel bridge and

 • Definition of an optimal policy of maintenance for structures similar to the preceding ones.